 Perhaps you feel uncomfortable or threatened in close relationships.
 Maybe you “hover” anxiously, fearful of letting your child out of your sight, or feel threatened when they come to you seeking help?
 These reactions are often the result of your own childhood attachment patterns.

-As an Holistic Counsellor and Psychotherapist I work with parents to help you to be the parents you would like to be.
+As an Holistic Counsellor and Psychotherapist I work with parents, helping you to be the parents you would like to be.
 This may involve addressing unconscious patterns from the past that are affecting current relationships.
 I will not judge you, analyse your past, or tell you what to do.

 My aim is to help you grow in awareness, and “change the tape”, to create a new family story, raising children who are able to realise their potential and find their place in the world.